Cook Together Recipe Platform Accessibility UX Innovation CMS

 Accessibility

-At the time of this writing, there does not exist two-way binding of aria tags.
-An enhanced custom solution for tags was asked on stackoverflow
+It was important that the ingredients and steps interaction was correctly conveyed to users with assistive technologies.
+At the time of this writing, there does not exist two-way binding of ARIA tags.
+An enhanced custom solution for tags was developed, addressing a question that was also asked on Stack Overflow.

 Successes

-Within 6 months of launching CT, product managers noted the following.
+Within 6 months of launching CT, product managers noted the following:

 - Employee engagement and satisfaction went up